 For hot days: salad party!
 Works basically the same like for soup.
 Make a mixed green salad and provide a nice selection of ingredients: bell pepper, cherry tomatoes, sweet corn, butter beans, chicken strips, red onions, sun-dried tomatoes, olives, crumbled feta.
 I don’t know about you, but if I want to turn a simple salad into a whole meal, I just add beans and top it with an egg, and I am happy as a camper.
 Offer two or three different dressings: creamy like ranch dressing and tangy like vinaigrette.

 Both options are easier when you feed guests with allergies, vegans or vegetarians.
 Most leftovers make a great stir-fry or stew the next day.

 The most important thing is YOU!
 If you are a hot mess when your guests arrive, they won’t enjoy this evening.
 They are visiting you.
 Make sure you are peachy, relaxed and ready to party.
 Have yourself in order and don’t worry about the food.
 Your friends will be happy to help in the kitchen and it’s fun.
 You don’t have to be finished with the meal at their arrival but you should have upgraded yourself and smile.
 If nothing helps, pour yourself a glass of wine and breath.

 - about 500 g / 1 lb. pizza dough

 - 3-5 Tbsp pesto of your choice

-- Reheat your oven to 200 C / 400 F and place your pizza stone inside the oven (if using otherwise grease a baking sheet).
+- Preheat your oven to 200 C / 400 F and place your pizza stone in the oven or grease a baking sheet.

 - Place into the oven and bake 25 - 30 minutes.